-If you want any reimbursement to be directly deposited into a particular bank account, you need to sign up for direct deposit with Navia at https://naviabenefits.com.
+If you want any reimbursement to be directly deposited into a particular bank account, you need to sign up for direct deposit on the Navia website.

 You can submit claims as often as you want.
 You do not have to meet a certain dollar amount before you submit a claim, nor do you have to submit a separate claim for each expense.
 Your submission can include any combination of health care and dependent daycare expenses.
-Each time you receive a check from your FSAs or a notice that a payment has been deposited directly into your bank account, you will also receive an account statement (for both accounts) on the check stub.
+Each time you receive a check from your FSAs or a notice that a payment has been deposited directly into your bank account, vou will also receive an account statement (for both accounts) on the check stub.
 This statement will tell you, for the plan year, the dollar amount of claims that have been submitted, payments that have been made, deposits and account balances.
-You will receive a reminder in November before the plan year ends if you have an account balance of \$0 or more.
-This should help you in planning to avoid forfeitures.
-If you wish to receive additional information, find out your account balance, or have a question about a claim, call Navia at 1 (800) 669-3539 or visit Navia online at
+You will receive a reminder in November before the plan year ends to help you in planning to avoid forfeitures.
+If you wish to receive additional information, find out your account balance, or have a question about a claim, call Navia at 1-800-669-3539 or visit the Navia website.

 It is your responsibility to make sure that your expenses are considered eligible for reimbursement from your FSAs.
-The claims administrator, Navia, will require that all IRS provisions are met.
+The claims administrator, Navia, requires that all IRS provisions are met.
 If you are audited by the IRS, you may have to produce records and documentation to prove your reimbursed expenses were eligible.
 If any expenses were not eligible, you will have to pay the tax on those expenses as well as any resulting tax penalty.
 Be sure to keep copies of all claims, including receipts, for your records.